YINI-lang/YINI-spec/YINI-Specification.md

 YINI files consist of a series of **sections, members** (key-value pairs), and optional **comments**.
 The following rules define the basic structure of a valid YINI file:

 **Whitespace:** Whitespace (spaces and newlines) is used to separate elements in the file.
 Tabs do not contribute to the logical structure, except in section headers, where spacing (tabs or spaces) is required between the section marker and the section name.
 Other than this tabs are totally ignored, though tabs or multiple spaces may be used to make it clearer for humans to read.

+Exactly which control characters see more in section 3.2, "Whitespace and Indentation".

 **Sections:** YINI files support sections, which group related members.
 A section begins with a section header, marked by one of the allowed characters (commonly `^`), and then at least one space or tab, followed by the section name.
 Before a section header there may exist indentation and spacing for human readability.